elastic/rally/docs/command_line_reference.rst

 ``preserve-install``
 ~~~~~~~~~~~~~~~~~~~~

 Rally usually installs and launches an Elasticsearch cluster internally and wipes the entire directory after the benchmark is done.
 Sometimes you want to keep this cluster including all data after the benchmark has finished and that's what you can do with this flag.
 Note that depending on the track that has been run, the cluster can eat up a very significant amount of disk space (at least dozens of GB).
-The default value is ``false``.
+The default value is configurable in the advanced configuration but usually ``false``.

 .. note::
 This option does only affect clusters that are provisioned by Rally.
 More specifically, if you use the pipeline ``benchmark-only``, this option is ineffective as Rally does not provision a cluster in this case.